SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/pop3-and-imap4.md

 - **Send and receive messages when the application is started**

-- **Send and receive messages manually** Messages are only sent and received when the user clicks a "send and receive" option in the application.
+- **Send and receive messages manually**: Messages are only sent and received when the user clicks a "send and receive" option in the application.
 This is a good setting for computers that aren't always connected to the Internet (for example, dial-up or metered Internet connections).

-- **Send and receive messages every set number of minutes** The application connects to the email server periodically to send messages and to download any new messages.
+- **Send and receive messages every set number of minutes**: The application connects to the email server periodically to send messages and to download any new messages.
 This is a good setting for computers that are always connected to the Internet, because the application is kept up-to-date with the most current messages from the mailbox.

-> [!NOTE]
-> If the application and server both support the IMAP4 **IDLE** command, users can send and receive messages in near real time (Exchange supports the IMAP4 **IDLE** command).
+ **Note**: If the application and server both support the IMAP4 **IDLE** command, users can send and receive messages in near real time (Exchange supports the IMAP4 **IDLE** command).
 In most cases, users don't need to configure any settings in their IMAP4 application to use this connection method.

 To configure a POP3 or IMAP4 client to connect to a mailbox, users need specific information about the POP3 or IMAP4 settings.
 By default, Exchange uses the following settings for **internal** POP3 connections:

-- **POP3 server FQDN** `<ServerFQDN>`.
+- **POP3 server FQDN**:  `<ServerFQDN>`.
 For example,  `mailbox01.contoso.com`.

-- **TCP port and encryption method** 995 for always SSL/TLS encrypted connections, and 110 for unencrypted connections, or for opportunistic TLS ( **STARTTLS** ) that results in an encrypted connection after the initial plain text protocol handshake.
+- **TCP port and encryption method**: 995 for always SSL/TLS encrypted connections, and 110 for unencrypted connections, or for opportunistic TLS ( **STARTTLS** ) that results in an encrypted connection after the initial plain text protocol handshake.

 To allow **external** POP3 clients to connect to mailboxes, you need to configure these settings for external connections.
 For more information, see [Enable and configure POP3 on an Exchange 2016 server](configure-pop3.md).

 By default, Exchange uses the following settings for **internal** IMAP4 connections:

-- **IMAP4 server FQDN** `<ServerFQDN>`.
+- **IMAP4 server FQDN**:  `<ServerFQDN>`.
 For example,  `mailbox01.contoso.com`.

-- **TCP port and encryption method** 993 for always SSL/TLS encrypted connections, and 143 for unencrypted connections, or for opportunistic TLS ( **STARTTLS** ) that results in an encrypted connection after the initial plain text protocol handshake.
+- **TCP port and encryption method**: 993 for always SSL/TLS encrypted connections, and 143 for unencrypted connections, or for opportunistic TLS ( **STARTTLS** ) that results in an encrypted connection after the initial plain text protocol handshake.

 To allow **external** IMAP4 clients to connect to mailboxes, you need to configure these settings for external connections.
 For more information, see [Enable and configure IMAP4 on an Exchange 2016 server](configure-imap4.md).